axibase/atsd/rule-engine/notifications/slack.md

 * The rule will create new windows based on incoming data.

-It may take a few seconds for the first commands to arrive and trigger notifications.
+It may take a few seconds for the first commands to arrive and to trigger the webhook.
 You can open and refresh the **Alerts > Open Alerts** page to verify that an alert is open for your rule.

-## Example
+## Examples

 ![](./images/slack_test_1.png)